About Stony Brook

 ★ The Simons Center for Geometry and Physics was started in 2007 by a gift from the James and Marilyn Simons Foundation.
 The Center's mission is to develop the interaction of geometry in the broadest sense with theoretical physics.
 The Stony Brook tradition is exemplified by the joint ITP-Math seminars initiated by Jim Simons and Frank Yang in the 1970s; these stimulated interest worldwide in the mathematics of gauge theories.

-★ Stony Brook Southampton, on the shores of the Atlantic Ocean, is home to the Southampton Arts MFA programs and summer workshops, the waterfront research and teaching facilities of the School of Marine and Atmospheric Sciences, and the undergraduate residential Semester by the Sea programs in marine sciences and the arts.
+★ Stony Brook Southampton, on the shores of the Atlantic Ocean, is home to the Southampton Arts MFA programs and summer workshops, the waterfront research and teaching facilities of the School of Marine and Atmospheric Sciences, including the new Marine Sciences Center, and the undergraduate residential Semester by the Sea programs in marine sciences and the arts.

 ★ Stony Brook Manhattan, at 27th Street and Park Avenue South, is a state-of-the-art facility featuring undergraduate and graduate classes, conference rooms, offices and a reception space for special events.